Tours: 16th–18th centuries

 Charles IX passed through the city at the time of his royal tour of France between 1564 and 1566, accompanied by the Court and various noblemen: his brother the Duke of Anjou, Henri de Navarre, the cardinals of Bourbon and Lorraine.
 At this time, the Catholics returned to power in Angers: the attendant assumed the right to nominate the aldermen.
 The Massacre of Saint-Barthelemy was not repeated at Tours.
 The Protestants were imprisoned by the aldermen – a measure which prevented their extermination.
 The permanent return of the Court to Paris and then Versailles marked the beginning of a slow but permanent decline.
-Guillaume the Metayer (1763–1798), known as Rochambeau, the well known counter-revolutionary chief of Mayenne, was shot in Tours.
+Guillaume the Metayer (1763–1798), known as Rochambeau, the well-known counter-revolutionary chief of Mayenne, was shot in Tours.

-19th–20th centuries
+19th to 20th centuries

 The arrival of the railway in the 19th century saved the city by making it an important nodal point.
 The main railway station is known as Tours-Saint-Pierre-des-Corps.
 At that time, Tours was expanding towards the south into a district known as the Prébendes.
 The importance of the city as a centre of communications contributed to its revival and, as the 20th century progressed, Tours became a dynamic conurbation, economically oriented towards the service sector.
+The city was briefly the de facto capital of France during the Franco-Prussian War playing host to Léon Gambetta and representatives of the Government of National Defence who escaped the then ongoing Siege of Paris.

 First World War

 The city was greatly affected by the First World War.
 A force of 25,000 American soldiers arrived in 1917, setting up textile factories for the manufacture of uniforms, repair shops for military equipment, munitions dumps, an army post office and an American military hospital at Augustins.
 Because of this, Tours became a garrison town with a resident general staff.
-The American presence is remembered today by the Woodrow Wilson bridge over the Loire, which was officially opened in July 1918 and bears the name of the President of the United States from 1913 to 1921.
+The American presence is remembered today by the Wilson Bridge over the Loire, which was officially opened in July 1918 and bears the name of the President of the United States from 1913 to 1921.
 Three American air force squadrons, including the 492nd, were based at the Parçay-Meslay airfield, their personnel playing an active part in the life of the city.
-Americans paraded at funerals and award ceremonies for the Croix de Guerre; they also took part in festivals and their YMCA organised shows for the troops.
+Americans paraded at funerals and award ceremonies for the Croix de Guerre.
+They also took part in festivals and their YMCA organised shows for the troops.
 Some men married women from Tours.

 Inter-war years

 In 1920, the city hosted the Congress of Tours, which saw the creation of the French Communist Party.
+One future consequence of that congress was the presence of Ho Chi Minh, the Vietnamese nationalist, who became one of the first members of the party.